Ivan Shmuratko: 2020–21 season

-With pandemic-related travel restrictions limiting where skaters could compete, Shmuratko began the season at a European-only 2020 CS Nebelhorn Trophy, where he placed twelfth.
-After winning his third consecutive Ukrainian national title, Shmuratko competed at the 2021 World Championships in Stockholm, placing twenty-first.
-His result qualified a men's berth for Ukraine at the 2022 Winter Olympics in Beijing.
+With pandemic-related travel restrictions limiting where skaters could compete, Shmuratko began the season at a European-only 2020 Nebelhorn Trophy, where he placed twelfth.
+After winning his third consecutive Ukrainian national title, Shmuratko competed at the 2021 World Championships in Stockholm, Sweden, placing twenty-first.
+His result qualified a men's berth for Ukraine at the 2022 Winter Olympics in Beijing, China.

 2021–22 season

-On the Challenger series, Shmuratko was fifth at the 2021 CS Denis Ten Memorial Challenge and seventeenth at the 2021 CS Warsaw Cup.
+On the Challenger series, Shmuratko was fifth at the 2021 Denis Ten Memorial Challenge and seventeenth at the 2021 Warsaw Cup.
 After winning the Ukrainian national title again, he was named to the Ukrainian Olympic team and placed twelfth at the 2022 European Championships.

 Shmuratko tested positive for COVID-19 upon arrival in Beijing and so was unable to participate in the Olympic team event.
 He stated that he was asymptomatic and hoped to be cleared to compete in the later men's event.
 Shmuratko subsequently was allowed to resume competition, placing twenty-second in the short program to qualify to the free skate.
 He finished twenty-fourth overall.

 Returning to Kyiv following the Olympics, Shmuratko soon found himself in the midst of Russia's invasion, with his home city being one of the largest points of conflict.
-Despite the war and the resultant limitations on his training, Shmurtako still traveled to attend the 2022 World Championships in Montpellier, a journey that took three days.
+Despite the war and the resultant limitations on his training, Shmurtako still traveled to attend the 2022 World Championships in Montpellier, France, a journey that took three days.
 He received a standing ovation from the crowd and qualified for the free program, ultimately finishing twenty-third overall.
 On his decision to attend, he said, "it's important for Ukraine to have athletes who represent it on the international scene."